 Know Your People: This is the biggest secret I give you to have a happy people team.
 Know your people, know their strengths and weaknesses, know what inspires them, know what motivates them, know what their goals in life are, and know what their family requirements are.
 If you know all the details of your people you work with, you will make a manager with whom everyone likes to work with.

 Praise & Recognize: Managers who are reluctant to appreciate their subordinates will never make a happy team ever.
 Every human being likes to be appreciated in whatever they do.
 If somebody does a good job we should appreciate and praise them immediately.
 This definitely motivates the person to do better, the next time when they are assigned any task.
 Great managers never delay in appreciating their people.

 Show your Care: When you are managing people, you need to take care of them the way you take care of your own family.
 You have to really, care for them.
 People might be having a bad day or feeling morally down, a few words of encouragement can really pick them up.
 If they find you taking care of their needs and their expectations, they will also take care of you in return.

 Standing by your Team: Great managers earn the trust of their people, and will ultimately take responsibility for their own mistakes or errors that are the result of poor management and guidance.

-Hence, the great management is not only shown in employee performance but also a happy work environment.
-Employees that are well managed are more motivated and committed towards their work and there is often an increased rate of staff retention.
+Hence, great management is not only shown in employee performance but also a happy work environment.
+Employees that are well managed are more motivated and committed to their work and there is often an increased rate of staff retention.
 To conclude with we can say that strength focus is something that delivers big rewards to managers.
 It doesn’t require taking any approvals or getting and budgets executed to manage your people well.
-Managers should only be willing to start looking for the best in their employees and what brings out the maximum out of them.
+Managers should only be willing to start looking for the best in their employees and what brings the maximum out of them.
 You just have to be human to manage another human.